PaulLerner/ViQuAE/README.md

 **input/output**: `entities.json` (output of `kilt2vqa.py count_entities`)
 queries many different attributes for all entities in the questions

+Also sets a 'reference image' to the entity using Wikidata properties in the following order of preference:
+- P18 ‘image’ (it is roughly equivalent to the infobox image in Wikipedia articles)
+- P154 ‘logo image’
+- P41 ‘flag image’
+- P94 ‘coat of arms image’
+- P2425 ‘service ribbon image’

 #### `wiki.py data feminine <subset>`
 **input**: `entities.json`
 **output**: `feminine_labels.json`